 The symptoms that led to hospitalization include shortness of breath, fatigue, chest pain, cough and weight loss.
 The severity of health condition has varied, with some patients needing assistance in order to breathe.
 Patients have shown improvement after treatment, however long-term effects are not known.
 It is believed prolonged or continued exposure to these chemicals could lead to more serious health issues like chronic obstructive pulmonary disease, a permanent condition which makes lungs less effective at transporting oxygen and is permanent.

 The Wisconsin Department of Health Services has additional background and resources about vaping at dhs.wisconsin.gov/tobaccoischanging.

 "Teen vaping: An epidemic with unknown consequences" by Barbara Calkins, MD, pediatrician, Westbrook Pediatrics.Press conference with Dr. Gutzeit and Louella Amos, MD, pediatric pulmonologist.

 An update was provided on August 29, 2019 by Michael Meyer, MD, with Children's Wisconsin when he spoke with CBS News.

 The Milwaukee Journal Sentinel describes the story leading up to this announcement in an article on September 16, 2019.

 Kaiser Health News and CNN told the story of how doctors alerted the world to the alarming vaping illness on their websites on September 25, 2019.

-Dr. Jennifer Schreiber from Bluemound Pediatrics wrote about the scariest day of her career when a patient came in with an illness from vaping on September 26, 2019.
+Jennifer Schreiber, MD, a pediatrician from our Bluemound Pediatrics primary care office, wrote about the scariest day of her career when a patient came in with an illness from vaping on September 26, 2019.